 Quip vs Sonicare

-So you may be wondering if Quip is as good as Sonicare—one of the most popular electric toothbrush brands.
+You also may be wondering if Quip is as good as Sonicare—one of the most popular electric toothbrush brands.
 Have a look at the following table and see how the Quip compares to the Sonicare 4100—one of the more basic models.
 You'll have to decide which features you consider to be pros and cons of each.

 Quip toothbrush reviews

 Traci's Quip review from the lifestyle blog Poppie Lady, is short, sweet and gets to the point.
 She says that she and her family have been using Quip brushes for around two years, and the overall impression is positive.

 The best thing about Quip seems to be the esthetics.
 As far as style goes, they're on par with your iPhone or Macbook.
 They have a very gentle vibration and soft bristles that her dentist said is actually a positive when it comes to brushing teeth.